joosepgit/temporal-lambda/README.md

-# Millet
+# Temporal Millet

-Do you, like me, test theoretical programming language concepts by building your own programming language?
-Do you, like me, do it by copying and modifying your most recent language because you are too lazy to build everything from scratch?
-Do you, like me, end up with a mess?
-Then Millet is for you.
-It is a pure ML-like language with simple and modular codebase that you can use as a template for your next language.
+Temporal Millet was implemented as part of a Master's thesis that showcases how type systems can be used to track the temporal availability of resources, and how types can be inferred for unannotated terms in the presence of temporal effects.
+It is a pure ML-like language, built as an extension of Millet (https://github.com/matijapretnar/millet).
+The concepts implemented in Temporal Millet are hugely inspired by the work of Ahman and Žajdela (https://msfp-workshop.github.io/msfp2024/submissions/ahman+%c5%beajdela.pdf).

-## How to install and run Millet?
+## How to install and run Temporal Millet?

 Install dependencies by

     opam install menhir vdom ocamlformat=0.27.0

-and build Millet by running (requires OCaml >= 4.14.0)
+and build Millet by running (tested with OCaml >= 5.1.1)

     make